xahmol/VDCScreenEdit/README.md

 ([Back to contents](#contents))

 [Link to latest build](https://github.com/xahmol/VDCScreenEdit/raw/main/vdcscreenedit-v090-20220103-1000.zip)

+Version 090-20220220-1608:
+- Added palette mode
+- Added favorite slots
+- Changing selected character in the character editor now also changes selected character in main mode
+- Made the disk images bootable
+- Other minor optimizations
+- (thanks to jab / Artline Designs for hints and inspiration )

 Version 090-20220103-1000:
 - Bugfix for plotting not working with offsets bigger than zero